openedx/paragon/src/IconButtonToggle/README.md

 ---

 <p className="lead">
-  Wraps a set of <i>IconButton</i> or <i>IconButton.WithTooltip</i> components in a group and marks as active only one at a time.
+  Wraps a set of `IconButton` or `IconButton.WithTooltip` components in a group and marks as active only one at a time.
-  The IconButton with a value matching the 'activeValue' is set to be in the active state When one presses on one of the buttons, that button is set to active state, and the callback passed to onChange is called with that value
+  The IconButton with a value matching the 'activeValue' is set to be in the active state When one presses on one of the buttons, that button is set to active state, and the callback passed to `onChange` is called with that value
-  You can pass a tooltip if you use the WithTooltip sub component.
+  You can pass a tooltip if you use the `IconButton.WithTooltip` sub component.
 </p>

 ### Basic Usage